By Engr. Mahinda Panapitiya

 Q: Usually trees are being planted along road sides.
 In this case, it is streams.
 Is this the first time it’s being tried in Sri Lanka?

 A: No. The same concept was introduced by me in System B of the Mahaweli Project in 1995.
 However, the main objective of that project was to prevent farmers doing cultivation within reservations of natural streams causing soil erosion of banks.
-Under that project, trees such as Kumbuk, Karanda, etc. were introduced towards waters’ edge of the streams and fruit trees were grown at the edge of reservations bordering paddy fields.
+Under that project, trees such as Kumbuk, Karanda, etc., which can be serviced by companies like tree trimming columbus ohio, were introduced towards waters’ edge of the streams and fruit trees were grown at the edge of reservations bordering paddy fields.
 Communities adjacent to streams enjoyed the user right of trees planted bordering their boundary.
 These Riparian belts were also designed to play a role of bio corridors connecting isolated forest patches within agriculture landscapes.

 Q: What are the social and environmental benefits of the project?

 A: Creation community awareness about the beauty of maintaining clean riverine environment and about the role of Bio Diversity [being played in urban environment is another long-term social benefits expected from this intervention.
 It is also expected that community members who regularly visit the tracks would become guardians against culprits who pollute natural water bodies by dumping urban wastes and also against people who do illicit land fillings of wetlands bordering the flood plains of streams.